 9. Sense of family and community

-Regardless of which side of the lake you choose to live, families reach out to one another bringing children together for like-minded activities.
+Regardless of which side of the lake you choose to live on, families reach out to one another, bringing children together for like-minded activities.
 The small rural communities are very family-oriented and love to keep the children active and connected.

 It is an active community of outdoor life, meet-ups, and exchanges.
 Whether it be the fresh lake air or living in nature’s paradise, there is something simply positive in the air here in Arenal.

 The nearby La Fortuna has over a million visitors passing through a year, so you can expect this popular Costa Rican destination to be quite busy.